 - Remove from the oven and allow bread to cool for 10 minutes, then transfer to a wire rack.
 Serve warm, at room temperature, or toasted with desired toppings/spreads.

-- Cover and store bread at room temperature for 2 days or in the refrigerator for up to 1 week.
+- Cover and store leftover bread at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 - Freezing Instructions: Baked and cooled bread freezes well up to 3 months.
 Freeze the whole loaf or individual slices.
 Thaw in the refrigerator or at room temperature, then reheat as desired.

-- Buttermilk: Buttermilk is key to the bread’s flavor, texture, and rise.
+- Buttermilk: Using cold buttermilk is best.
+Buttermilk is key to the bread’s flavor, texture, and rise.
+The bread will not rise without it.
 If you don’t have any buttermilk on hand, you can make a homemade “DIY” version.
-Whole milk or 2% milk is best.
-Add 1 Tablespoon of fresh lemon juice or white vinegar to a liquid measuring cup.
-Add enough milk to make 1 and 3/4 cup.
+Whole milk or 2% milk is best, though lower fat or nondairy milks work in a pinch.
+Add 1 Tablespoon of lemon juice or white vinegar to a liquid measuring cup.
+Add enough cold milk to make 1 and 3/4 cups.
 Whisk together, then let sit for 5 minutes before using in the recipe.

-- The colder the butter, the less sticky the dough will be.
-Make sure it’s very cold, even frozen cubed butter is great!
+- Cold Butter: The colder the butter, the less sticky the dough will be.
+Make sure it’s very cold, even frozen cubed butter is great.